xixi2apple/tongsim-Lite/examples/marl/README.md

 ## Overview

-This project is a reinforcement learning codebase designed for the **Multi-Agent Collaborative Search and Rescue (MACSR)** task.
+This project is a reinforcement learning codebase designed for the **Multi-Agent Collaborative Search (MACS)** task.
 At its core, this benchmark features a challenging multi-agent collaborative mission: in a dynamic flood disaster scenario, a team of agents must **cooperatively collect supplies** while **avoiding moving hazards**.
 This task is designed to evaluate the decentralized decision-making and collaborative capabilities of agents under complex constraints such as partial observability, mandatory cooperation, and limited resources.

 ## Installation